 “You should have no other boyfriend,” Jon would say.
 “We are boyfriends.”

 This was astounding to George.
-Jon lived in South America and George, now in his 50’s, live in a Midwestern USA city.
+Jon lived in South America and George, now in his 50’s, lived in a Midwestern USA city.
 George was all of 30 years older and felt they could not have much in common.
 But Jon kept reminding George of his visit the previous December and what great fun they had.
 This should prove their love!

 Feeling rather awkward about the whole thing, George thought that perhaps he should break off the daily chat.
 He could not imagine where this relationship would go and the boyfriend talk just seemed wrong somehow.
-Jon started to add he loved George and they should be together.
+Jon started to add that he loved George and they should be together.
 Then one day Jon pushed the matter a bit further.

 “We should get married, George,” Jon declared.

 “What?” a stunned George said.

 “You should come here to marry me and we can live together in America.”